1. CREDIT CARD DEBT

 How long does old debt last on my credit report?

-What the credit bureaus call “derogatory information,” like unpaid loans, can only be reported on your credit history for seven years, but making payments or promising to pay can restart that clock.
+Derogatory information, including unpaid loans, can typically only be reported on your credit history for seven years.
+However, making payments or promising to pay can restart that clock.
 If a zombie debt is reported after seven years, contact each credit bureau and ask them to remove it.

 How long can debt collectors sue me?

-The period during which you can be sued for an old debt, called the statute of limitations, depends on your state.
-In most places, it’s between 3 and 7 years.
-That means depending on where you live, a debt might linger on your credit report longer than you can legally be sued for it.
+The period during which you can be sued for an old debt is called the statute of limitations.
+The timeline set by the statute of limitations depends on your state.
+In most places, debt collectors have between three and seven years to take legal action.
+Depending on where you live, a debt might linger on your credit report longer than you can legally be sued for it.

 Who can debt scavengers contact about zombie debt?